Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Introduction

 To address this issue, we propose Fork-Merge Decoding (FMD), which is a simple yet effective strategy that enhances multimodal understanding without altering the AV-LLM architecture or requiring additional training.
 The core idea of FMD is to divide the decoding phase into two stages: a \emph{fork} phase and a \emph{merge} phase, designed to improve both unimodal and multimodal understanding.
 In the \emph{fork} phase, the original multimodal input is split into two unimodal branches by zeroing out either the visual or auditory modality while retaining the text question.
-Each branch is independently processed through the early layers of the pretrained AV-LLM, yielding modality-specific hidden representations.
-In the \emph{merge} phase, these representations are combined and passed through the remaining decoder layers to enable joint reasoning.
+Each branch is processed independently through the initial layers of the pretrained AV-LLM, producing modality-specific hidden representations without requiring additional full forward passes.
+In the \emph{merge} phase, these representations are combined and passed through the remaining decoder layers.
 This separation enables the model to first attend to unimodal cues in isolation before integrating them for complementary multimodal understanding.
-As shown in~\Fref{fig:attn_analysis}, FMD effectively reduces modality bias and balances audio-visual contributions.
-Furthermore, since recent AV-LLMs commonly adopt either token-wise or channel-wise concatenation for audio-visual fusion, we propose a generalized decoding strategy that is compatible with both.
+As shown in~\Fref{fig:attn_analysis}, FMD reduces the attention weight on video inputs by 14\% and increase the weight on audio inputs by 7\%.
+This adjustment balances the modality bias while still preserving the attributes of the pretrained model.
+Building on this, since recent AV-LLMs commonly adopt either token-wise or channel-wise concatenation for audio-visual fusion, we propose a generalized decoding strategy that is compatible with both fusion methods.
 This unified approach improves performance across a variety of models, regardless of their fusion mechanism.
-Recent AV-LLM architectures and their fusion methods are summarized in Supp.~\ref{app_avllm}.